wenakita/sonicreddragon-docs/docs/contracts/core/lottery-manager.md

 ### For Jackpot Vault

-The lottery manager requests payouts from the vault:
+The jackpot manager requests payouts from the vault:

 ```solidity
 // In LotteryManager._processLotteryWin()